MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerDiscovery.md

 ```

 ## DESCRIPTION
-The **Get-NetworkControllerDiscovery** cmdlet gets network discovery objects for Network Controller.
+The **Get-NetworkControllerDiscovery** cmdlet gets the network controller version and the versions of URIs supported by the controller.

 ## EXAMPLES